 - The Baseline and Mission Risk Assessments must be placed within the Small Boat Operations Manual

 - A document used to make daily go/no-go decision, called an Operational Risk Assessment

 - The , is the method used to conduct an operational risk assessment

 - The GAR is completed prior to leaving the pier or ship

-- The specific risks found in the Annual Risk Assessment are used to assess each category contained within the GAR
+- The specific risks found in the Baseline and Mission Rick Assessments are used to assess each category contained within the GAR

 To report an near miss or accident, use the SECO reporting link.
 Log into the secure site using NOAA email credentials.
 The reporting link is on the right hand side under "Report Accidents and Hazzards."